Busselton, Western Australia

 The CellCube FB10-100 was installed at an agricultural property south of Busselton in 2016.

 The FB10-100 can deliver 10kW of power and stores 100kWh of energy.
-It is a fully integrated containerised vanadium flow battery, and was the first of its kind to be installed in Western Australia.
-The CellCube was installed along with a 15kW solar PV (photovoltaic) system.
-Together, the system allows the client to store their unused solar energy and use it when solar power is unavailable.
+It is a fully integrated containerised vanadium redox flow battery (VRFB), and was the first of its kind to be installed in Western Australia.
+The CellCube was installed alongside a 15kW solar PV (photovoltaic) system, allowing the client to store their unused solar energy and for use when solar power is unavailable.

 The storage capacity of 100kWh means up to 10 hours of power can be provided.
 The client expects to be up to 90% self-sufficient for their power needs, but will remain connected to the grid.